 Students enrolled in an undergraduate course may be eligible for a refund of tuition upon official withdrawal from MATC.
 Refunds are calculated based on the day a MATC Drop/Add form is received by the MATC office, not when the student stopped attending class.
 Failure to attend a class does not constitute official withdrawal.
 Upon an official withdrawal, tuition refunds will be calculated based on the following guidelines:

-- Received by the 6th day of the semester = 100% refund of tuition and fees - Received by the 10th day of the semester = 80% refund of tuition only - Received by the 15th day of the semester = 50% refund of tuition only
+- Received by the 6th day of the semester = 100% refund of tuition and fees - Received by the 15th day of the semester = 50% refund of tuition only

-(see academic calendar for exact dates)
+(see academic calendar for specific dates)